Close Menu

 MEETING LISTING 1.23 FOR A COMPLEX FRACTURE OF AN UPPER EXTREMITY

 Listing 1.23 is similar to Listing 1.22.
 However, in listing 1.23, the SSA discusses a non-healing or complex fracture of an upper extremity, like your arm.
 The listing specifically notes various bones that may fracture.
 For example, it outlines the shaft of the humerus, the radius, and the ulna.
-These bones are all in your upper extremities.
+These bones are all in your upper arms.

 1.23 Non-healing or complex fracture of an upper extremity with both A and B: